 The undulations in the clouds stop south of here (Calistoga) so I head north, but now having sunk to near cloud top level.
 Not too much of a problem, just surf the upwind side of the clouds AND always have a decent sized hole within reach.
 Back on the NE side of Clear Lake I climb back up to 11K with the wave bars now clearly in a laminar mode.

 I hop east to Rumsey gap and pull the spoilers to drop down to the ridgeline, per Peter's suggestion.
-I check for ridge lift and it's there, so it's a fast run down the ridge. (
+I check for ridge lift and it's there, so it's a fast run down the ridge.
+(Click on image for movie.
+Requires Quicktime 7 and a broadband connection.)

 to the gap west of Williams.
 A pull up and a downwind glide to Williams puts me on the ground a few minutes before sunset.
 What a great day.
 Thanks to Darryl and Peter for the company, and to Stan for getting them off the ground.